pydicom/pynetdicom/docs/tutorials/create_scp.rst

     ae.start_server(('', 11112), block=True, evt_handlers=handlers)

-:attr:`~presentation.AllStoragePresentationContexts` is a list of pre-build presentation contexts, one for every SOP Class in the storage service.
-However, by default the contexts only support the uncompressed transfer syntaxes.
-To fix that we separate out the abstract syntaxes then use :meth:`~ae.ApplicationEntity.add_supported_context` with :attr:`~ALL_TRANSFER_SYNTAXES` instead.
+:attr:`~presentation.AllStoragePresentationContexts` is a list of pre-built presentation contexts, one for every SOP Class in the storage service.
+However, by default these contexts only support the uncompressed transfer syntaxes.
+To support both compressed and uncompressed transfer syntaxes we separate out the abstract syntaxes then use :meth:`~ae.ApplicationEntity.add_supported_context` with :attr:`~ALL_TRANSFER_SYNTAXES` instead.

 Optimising and passing extra arguments
 --------------------------------------

-If you don't actually need a decoded :class:`~pydicom.dataset.Dataset` then it's faster to write the encoded data directly to file; this skips having to decode and then re-encode the dataset at the cost of slightly more complex code:
+If you don't actually need a decoded :class:`~pydicom.dataset.Dataset` object then it's faster to write the encoded dataset directly to file; this skips having to decode and then re-encode the dataset at the cost of slightly more complex code: